nim-works/nimskull/readme.md

 The compiler currently aims to support the following platform and architecture combinations:

-  * Windows (Windows XP or later) - x86 and x86_64
   * Linux (most, if not all, distributions) - x86, x86_64, ppc64 and armv6l
   * Mac OS X (10.04 or greater) - x86, x86_64, ppc64 and Apple Silicon (based on the ARM64 architecture)

-More platforms will be supported, however, they are not tested regularly and they may not be as stable as the above-listed platforms.
+  * Windows (Windows XP or later) - x86 and x86_64

+Other platforms may work but aren't regularly tested.

 Compiling the compiler is quite straightforward if you follow these steps: